osu-cs340-ecampus/react-starter-app/README.md

 3. You are adept at using terminal commands like `cd`, `ls`, `mkdir`, etc.
 4. Access to OSU's flip servers and a MySQL database is available to you.
    - Note: Adaptations for local development are possible and outlined in this guide.
+5. You have some familiarity with react hooks like `useState()` and `useEffect()`.
+   - The code in this guide uses these hooks for state management and network requests.
+Examples of these are provided and described, but you may need to do more research for a better understanding of how they work.

 ## Introduction